flyx/OpenGLAda/README.md

     $ gprbuild -XWindowing_System=windows -Xmode=release openglada.gpr
     $ gprinstall -XWindowing_System=windows -Xmode=release openglada.gpr

-Installing OpenGLAda makes its projects available to `gprbuild` and also to the GPS GUI.
+Installing OpenGLAda makes its projects available to `gprbuild` and also to GNAT Studio.
 You can now import it like this:

     with "opengl";
     with "opengl-glfw";